How Often Should You Feed Isopods

 Feeding Based on Colony Size

-- Large colonies may consume supplemental foods several times per week.
+- Large colonies: may require feeding several times per week

-Observing how quickly food is consumed can help determine an appropriate feeding schedule.
+Observing how quickly food is consumed is the best way to fine-tune your feeding schedule.

 Avoid Overfeeding

-Our guide on how to feed isopods without causing mold explains how to avoid this common problem.
+Our guide on how to feed isopods without causing mold explains how to avoid these issues.

 Observe Your Colony